Give Your Classroom Library a Boost

 With funds for education continuing to decline, many teachers find that they must spend money out of pocket to add more books to their classroom libraries.
 Here are some inexpensive ways to get more books for your library:

-- Purchase books from Scholastic Book Clubs.
+1. Purchase books from Scholastic Book Clubs.
 The book clubs offer inexpensive and popular books that your students will want to read.
-I especially stock up on the 95-cent books for guided reading groups.
+I especially stock up on the paperback sale books for guided reading groups.
 I also send home book orders regularly so that I can get more bonus points to use toward books for my classroom library.

-- Library book sales are a great way to get books.
+2. Library book sales are a great way to get books.
 I have collected hundreds of gently used books that have been donated to libraries in my area for public sale.
 Parents often donate books that their children have only read once to libraries, so the books can be in great shape.
 Even better most are sold for less than a dollar.
-Use this website to find used books sales in your area.
+Use Book Sale Finder to find used books sales in your area.

 The summer is a great time to really organize and add to your classroom library.
 Take a look at how I organize my classroom library.